simonw/datasette-secret-santa/README.md

   "start": "datasette --create .data/santa.db -p 3000"
 }
 ```
-Then visit `https://your-app-name.glitch.me/santa/create_secret_santa` to create a new Secret Santa.
+Then visit your new app's homepage and click the link to create a new secret santa group.

 ## Usage